jenncash29/Enova-Electronics-Store-Project/README.md

 ### Additional Observations
 - **Product Performance**
-  - The bulk of sales revenue comes from the top three products: the 27in 4K Gaming Monitor, Apple AirPods Headphones, and the MacBook Air Laptop, which together account for 84.96% of total sales.
+  - The bulk of sales revenue comes from the top three products: the 27in 4K Gaming Monitor, Apple AirPods Headphones (most popular product across all regions), and the MacBook Air Laptop, which together account for 84.96% of total sales.
   - The ThinkPad Laptop and MacBook Air Laptop have the highest refund rates at 12% and 11%.
 Despite the high refund rates, high-value items like the MacBook Air Laptop and ThinkPad Laptop significantly contribute to total sales due to their high average order values.
   - Products like the Samsung Charging Cable Pack and Samsung Webcam have low AOV but still contribute to total sales through high order volumes, although at a smaller percentage of total sales.
   - The Bose Soundsport Headphones overall contribution to sales is minimal.